nermze/MOSTAR/README.md

 # Troubleshooting and known issues
 Q: My assembly is poor
-A: You have to specify the correct expected genome size (-g) and model r1041.XX (-m)
+A: You have to specify the correct expected genome size (-g) and model example r1041.XX (-m)

 Q: My assembly is still failing
 A: Your input data might be too low quailty.
 Try more robust trim settings.